wandersonpaes/runners-api/README.md

 ## How to run locally

 After cloning this repository.
-You need to have a database configured, I used MySQL and you can run the following SQL commands to create you database.
+You need to have a database configured, I used MySQL and you can run the following SQL commands to create your database.

     CREATE DATABASE IF NOT EXISTS runners;
     USE runners;

+    DROP TABLE IF EXISTS followers;
     DROP TABLE IF EXISTS users;

     CREATE TABLE users(